-Mr. Fowler, 56, has served in several management positions for various companies in the insurance and financial services industries.
+Mr. Fowler, 57, has served in several management positions for various companies in the insurance and financial services industries.
 In 1994, he joined Petroleum Listing Service as Vice President of Operations, overseeing oil and gas property listings, information packages, and marketing oil and gas properties to industry players.
 In late 1998, Mr. Fowler became the Corporate Development Coordinator for the Independent Producer Finance ("IPF") group of Range Resources Corporation.
-Leaving Range IPF in April of 2001, he co-founded and became President of Simplex Energy Solutions, LLC ("Simplex").
+Leaving Range IPF in April 2001, Mr. Fowlerco-founded and became President of Simplex Energy Solutions, LLC ("Simplex").
 Representing Permian Basin oil and gas independent operators, Simplex became known as the Permian Basin's premier oil and gas divestiture firm, closing over 150 projects valued at approximately \$675 million.
+Mr. Fowler has served as President of the Company since January 2013.